thiagowfx/cos-600-cycleshooter/README.md

 Additional custom targets:

 - `make run` - a shortcut to run the main executable of the project
-- `make udev` - to fix permissions of the serial devices used in the project
+- `make udev` - to fix permissions from the serial devices used in the project

 Dependencies
 ============